Killer545537/Sem-5-Notes/Ethical-Hacking/Ethical-Hacking.typ

 - *Link State Request (LSR) Packet* requests specific pieces of link-state information from a neighbor
 - *Link State Update (LSU) Packet* distributes new or updated link-state advertisements (LSAs) to other routers
 - *Link State Acknowledgement (LSAck) Packet* confirms receipt of LSUs

+*Border Gateway Protocol#footnote[The current version is 4.
+It uses port 179 to send routing messages]* is the most common external routing protocol used to exchange routing information between different autonomous systems on the internet.
+It is designed for inter-AS routing-connecting networks managed by different organizations.
+It is a distance vector protocol and can specify complete routes not just the next hop (like RIP).